There are a range of practical ways you can put the competency framework into action.

 When you're ready you can move onto step three where you will review your organisation's strengths, gaps and areas for improvement.
 However, you can stop here if you simply want to record your staff's combined confidence ratings for your own purposes.

 The next step is to review your organisation's strengths and areas for improvement.
-The self-development tool helps you:
+The mapping and development tool for organisations helps you:

 - review gaps in your organisation's coverage, and related training and CPD;